St. Anthony of Padua Church

 From its humble beginnings, St. Anthony of Padua Parish has grown and prospered.
 In 1931, the Rev. Salvatore Marino was appointed Pastor to oversee the building of an Italian parish in Akron, Ohio.
 Father Marino had been educated at The Catholic University at Palermo and in Rome, Italy.
 He had always had a dream of building a church.
 Art galleries and beautiful cathedrals of Europe had inspired the young man as he studied for the priesthood.
 These inspirations of Father Marino, combined with the talent of the builder, Mr. Sam De Maio, created the beautiful St. Anthony of Padua Church of Akron.

 In the beginning, a basement chapel was built to hold services until the church was completed.
-The construction of the church took seven years of toil and love during the depression years before its completion.
+The construction of the church took seven years of toil and love during the depression years.
 Many men of the North Hill area were out of work and they devoted their time and labor in building the exterior of the church.
-Every day at noon the men were served a big hot meal cooked by their wives.
+Every day the men were served a big hot meal cooked by their wives.
 The food was donated by the families of the church.
-The women gathered the food by walking all over North Hill with their children's red wagons.
+The women gathered the food by walking all over North Hill with their children’s red wagons.

 The material to build the church was obtained by Father Marino from many and often distant sources.
 The beautiful interior of the church, with the exception of the roof and the ceilings of the sacristies and the vestibule, is entirely of marble.
 The marble and colored glass form many different and beautiful mosaics.
 Fifteen to twenty different kinds of marble were used in the designs.
 The different kinds of marble include Cremona, Spanish, Portuguese, French, African, Rosa, Verona, Sienna, Pavenaccio and Botticino.